 - What percentage of your employees are using the resource

 - How much time it saves them

-Using that info, you can easily calculate if the hours employees are saving justifies the cost of the resource.
+Using that info, you can easily calculate if the hours employees are saving justify the cost of the resource.
 If you’re interested in learning more about how your team leverages its available resources, you can do in-depth analysis on a less frequent basis.